AlexandreFenyo/net-monitor/README.md

 -  a value for the key `auth_priv`,  among `DES`, `3DES`, `AES128`, `AES192` and `AES256`.
 - a value for the key `password_priv`

+Note that one username must have the same auth and priv secrets on every nodes.